 - Highly sociable with all types of people.

 - Confident and calm around people that may act differently to their owners.

 - Dogs must be obedient, with exceptional control and focus in new environments with lots of distractions.

-- Dogs should be able to walk calmly on a loose lead and perform sit, down, stay and recall reliably in an unfamiliar environment with distractions.
+- Outreach dogs should be able to walk calmly on a loose lead and perform sit, down, stay and recall reliably in an unfamiliar environment with distractions.